sCrypt-Inc/scrypt-by-example.github.io/src/pages/type-aliases/index.md

 They can also be used for struct types.

+Struct definition:
 ```javascript
 struct Point {
   int x;
   int y;
 }
 ```

+Creating an alias for the defined struct:
 ```javascript
 type Coordinate = Point;
 ```